Solving SDP Faster: A Robust IPM Framework and Efficient Implementation: An Overview of Previous Techniques

-The primal formulation of the SDP in Eq.~\eqref{eq:sdp_primal} is equivalent to the following dual formulation: \begin{definition}[Dual problem] Given symmetric matrices $C,A_1,\dots,A_m\in \R^{n \times n}$ and $b_i\in \R$ for all $i \in [m]$, the goal is to solve the following convex optimization problem:
+Under strong duality, the primal formulation of the SDP in Eq.~\eqref{eq:sdp_primal} is equivalent to the following dual formulation: \begin{definition}[Dual problem] Given symmetric matrices $C,A_1,\dots,A_m\in \R^{n \times n}$ and $b_i\in \R$ for all $i \in [m]$, the goal is to solve the following convex optimization problem:

 \end{definition}